OctopusDeployLabs/SpaceCloner/docs/CloneSpaceProjectParameterReference.md

 - `CloneTenantVariables`: Indicates if tenant variables should be cloned.
 The default is`false`.
 - `IgnoreVersionCheckResult`: Indicates if the script should ignore version checks rules and proceed with the clone.
 This should only be used for cloning to test instances of Octopus Deploy.
 The default is `false`.
 - `SkipPausingWhenIgnoringVersionCheckResult`: When `IgnoreVersionCheckResult` is set to true the script will pause for 20 seconds when it detects a difference to let you cancel.
 You can skip that check by setting this to `true`.
 This should only be used for cloning to test instances of Octopus Deploy.
 The default is `false`.
 - `ProcessCloningOption`: Tells the cloner how to handle the situation where steps are in a destination runbook or deployment process but not in the source.
 Options are `KeepAdditionalDestinationSteps` or `SourceOnly`.
 The default is `KeepAdditionalDestinationSteps`.
+See more how this works in the [how matching works page](HowMatchingWorks.md).
 - `WhatIf`: Set to `$true` if you want to see everything this script will do without it actually doing the work.
 Set to `$false` to have it do the work.
 Defaults to `$false`.